DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

 *Serialization* is the process of recursively traversing C++ objects into a simple format that can be stored or transmitted and reconstructed later.
-*checkpoint* translates the object into a set of contiguous bits and provides the steps to reverse the process, i.e. to reconstitute the object from the set of bits.
+*magistrate* translates the object into a set of contiguous bits and provides the steps to reverse the process, i.e. to reconstitute the object from the set of bits.